 - present in Australia and not under official control or

 - listed on the import conditions database (ICON) and/or

 The first step involves validating the taxonomic name of the plant proposed for introduction.
 Importers can begin the process by checking ICON or the permitted seeds list (contained in schedule 5 of the Quarantine Proclamation 1998) for the plant proposed for introduction.
 If the species is absent from both of these lists, the importer must complete a new plant introduction form and submit it to the department.
 The department then completes Tier 1.

 If the plant is not present in Australia, the species advances to Tier 2 - weed risk assessment.

 If import conditions cannot be determined following a weed risk assessment, importers may be given the opportunity to provide more information for re-assessment of the species or to continue to Tier 3 - post-entry evaluation.

 The WRA process was adopted 1997, following consultation with government agencies, nursery and seed industry associations, state noxious weed agencies, private importers, public and private sector scientists and weed experts from around the world.

-The Department of Sustainability, Environment, Water, Population and Communities was involved in developing the system and accepts the outcomes in its legislation (the Environment Protection and Biodiversity Conservation Act 1999).
+The Department of the Environment was involved in developing the system and accepts the outcomes in its legislation (the Environment Protection and Biodiversity Conservation Act 1999).